-This section of the thesis shows the collection of all the data that was required for the analyses.
-The collection of data was focused on transportation infrastructure with linking factors pertaining to human health.
-Due to the lack of availability of the infrastructure data in Michigan on the county-level, other components from transportation system and socioeconomic backgrounds were incorporated into the study to determine the link between those components and human health.
-The literature review and studies provided some of the factors from physical activity, safety, socioeconomic, and health backgrounds that are pertaining to transportation and health system.
-A list of individual factors derived from different studies are demonstrated and discussed in detail.
+This section of the report deals with the collection of all the data that was required for the analysis.
+The prime focus of the data collection was on attaining transportation infrastructure data and finding its link with factors from human health.
+Due to the lack of availability of the infrastructure data in Michigan on the county level, other factors from transportation system and socio-economic backgrounds are incorporated into the study to determine the link between those factors and human health.
+The literature review and studies suggest some of the factors from physical activity, safety, socio-economic and health backgrounds that are a part of transportation and health system.
+A list of individual factors derived from different studies is demonstrated, and detailed discussions of these factors are progressed.